 In Studio 3T:

 No clicks needed here.
-You can view this information directly from the Connection Tree.
+You can view all databases from the Connection Tree.

 4. MongoDB show collections